isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

 **2. What are the required documents to claim my trust money?**<br>
 **If you are living in Singapore**<br>

+With effect from 5 March 2018, all payments will be made electronically.

-In order for us to pay the money to you electronically, please send us by post or via [http://www.mlaw.gov.sg/eservices/pto](http://www.mlaw.gov.sg/eservices/pto){:target="_blank"} (Submission of Supporting Documens), a clear copy of:
+In order for us to process the payment, please submit to us via [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml) (Submission of Bank Account Details), a clear copy of:

 1) your identity card (front and back); and<br>
 2) the front page of the bank passbook or bank statement.
-For a payment to a joint bank account or third party account, both you and the account holder(s) must execute the appropriate indemnity forms (Form 15A; and 15B or 15C) which are available at our website.
-For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) whcih will be deducted directly from the inheritance.3.
-When will I receive the trust money after submission of documents?
+For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) whcih will be deducted directly from the inheritance

 Please indicate our case reference number on your documents.

-With effect from 5 March 2018, all payments will be made electronically.

 **If you are living overseas**<br>
-In order for us to pay the money to you by telegraphic transfer, please send us by post or via [http://www.mlaw.gov.sg/eservices/pto](http://www.mlaw.gov.sg/eservices/pto) (Submission of Supporting Documents), a clear copy of:
+For payment by telegraphic transfer, please send us by post or via [https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml](https://www.mlaw.gov.sg/eservices/pto/welcome.xhtml) (Submission of Supporting Documents), a clear copy of:

 1) the page of your passport which shows your name, passport number and other particulars; and<br>

-2) the page of your personal bank account passbook or your personal bank account statement which shows the following information:
+2) the page of your <i>personal</i> bank account passbook or your <i>personal</i> bank account statement which shows the following information:
   a) Your bank account number;<br>
   b) Sort code of your Bank;<br>
   c) Swift code of your Bank;<br>